10 Mortgage Terms You Should Know Before Applying for One

 An easy way to look at it is if you looking to purchase a $400,000 home and you only needed to borrow $200,000 your LTV would be 50%.

-A loan estimate is a disclosure from the mortgage lender that lists the costs associated with the loan.
+A loan estimate is a common mortgage loan term which is the disclosure from the mortgage lender that lists the costs associated with the loan.
 This straight-forward and easy to read document includes information about your interest rate, closing costs, and monthly payments.
 Once you have applied for a mortgage, your lender must give you this disclosure within 3 days.

 While it might feel like a lot of information, having a mortgage loan estimate helps you in comparing mortgage offers from different companies, and picking the right loan for your situation.